 Some people find their psoriasis causes itching or soreness.

 There are several different types of psoriasis.
-Many people have only 1 form at a time, although 2 different types can occur together.
-One form may change into another or become more severe.
+Many people have only 1 type at a time, although you can have 2 different types together.
+One type may change into another or become more severe.

 Most cases of psoriasis go through cycles, causing problems for a few weeks or months before easing or stopping.

 You should see a GP if you think you may have psoriasis.

 Common types of psoriasis

 Plaque psoriasis is the most common form of psoriasis.